MU-VUT/papirfly-assignment/README.md

 ## Setup

 0. [Node.JS and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) must be installed.
-Version 8.5.0 or later.
+Version 18.13 or later.
+1. Run `npm i -D concurrently` for Concurrently package devDependecies.
-1. Run `npm run start` for a local DB and dev server.
+2. Run `npm run start` for a local DB and dev server.
-2. App will automaticly open in new broswer window.
+3. App will automaticly open in new browser window.

 ### Local DB server